S0fft/Device-Cloud-Hub/README.md

 ```
 This route supports: GET (by ID) to get item, PUT to major update, PATCH to minor update, DELETE - to complete remove item.
 The routes follow REST architecture.

+### Recommendations For Improvement
+This Aiohttp based API is asynchronous, but it does not take full advantage of it's capabilities due to the synchronous use of the Peewee ORM.
+To take full advantage of asynchrony, we must use an asynchronous ORM such as Tortoise-ORM or GINO. <br>

+Even though all functions in the code are defined as asynchronous (async def), they call synchronous Peewee ORM methods to work with the database.
+This blocks the main thread of execution while the database executes queries, which violates the core principle of asynchronous programming - not to block the thread of execution. <br>

+To improve our code, we can use an asynchronous ORM such as Tortoise-ORM, which fully supports asynchronous operations.

 ---